 TRAIN WITH THE NATIONALLY RANKED BELLEVUE COLLEGE TEAM AND COACHING STAFF!

 Registration for summer baseball camps are ongoing.
-Camps are offered all summer , running Mon-Thu from 9 AM to 3PM.
-All camps are usually full by July.
+All camps are usually full by June.
 Applicants are encouraged to register before the school year ends.

 To get on the mail list, e-mail Mark Yoshino at firstname.lastname@example.org